SvenChmie/Form3-API-Guides/Guide_1_Send_Payment.md

 # Guide: Making a Payment

-(Note: Do you want it to say "Business Case: Send money from a customer account" here somewhere?)
-(Note: Are there any specific steps required for different payment schemes (SWIFT etc.)?
+_(Note: Are there any specific steps required for different payment schemes (SWIFT etc.)?
 Do the steps in this guide work the same for any scheme?
-Should be mentioned somehow)
+Should be mentioned somehow)_

 In this guide you will learn how to use the Form3 Payments API to make a payment.
 The guide covers the following steps:
 - Send the payment